During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path forward.

 When you reach the difficult decision to end a marriage in Ohio, there essentially are four options.

-Divorce is a way of legally ending a marriage that typically involves having one or more of several possible legal grounds.
-Ohio allows divorce on the grounds of incompatibility but if grounds are disputed, you may have to prove that your spouse was “at fault” in some way in order to terminate your marriage, such as adultery or abandonment.
-A divorce case may involve having to present witness testimony to support your allegation of fault.
-It also may involve the use of experts to determine the value of your assets.
-A divorce can be a lengthy process, especially when one spouse contests the divorce.
+Divorce legally ends a marriage and typically involves one or more legal grounds.
+Ohio allows divorce on the grounds of incompatibility but if that is disputed, you may have to prove that your spouse was “at fault” to terminate your marriage, such as adultery or abandonment.
+A divorce case may involve witness testimony an other evidence.
+It also may involve experts to determine the value of your assets.
+A divorce can be a lengthy process, but a lawyer can ensure the process moves as smooth as possible.

 A dissolution of marriage involves both spouses agreeing to end the marriage.
-It also involves having come to an agreement about how to divide assets or about child custody before the dissolution paperwork is filed.
+It also involves an agreement about how to divide assets or child custody before the dissolution paperwork is filed.
 There is no need to allege fault in a dissolution.
 Some people may choose dissolution over divorce when the end of the marriage is amicable, and to save time and money compared to a divorce.
+A lawyer will work out the terms and handle the process of ending your marriage peacefully.

 A legal separation doesn’t technically end your marriage.
 You remain married in the eyes of the state, but for practical purposes you and your spouse go your separate ways.
-A legal separation often involves entering into an agreement to divide assets, share custody, and pay debts.
-That agreement is filed with the Domestic Relations court.
-If no agreement is filed, the court decides how to settle issues related to the separation.
-Some people choose a legal separation when their religion prohibits divorce, or when they need to maintain the legality of marriage for financial reasons.
+A legal separation often involves dividing assets, sharing custody, and paying debts.
+That agreement is filed with the Domestic Relations court, but if no agreement is filed, the court decides how to settle issues.
+Some people choose a legal separation when their religion prohibits divorce, or when they need to maintain the marriage for financial reasons.
+A family lawyer will work out the best possible terms for a separation and protect your interests.

-An annulment essentially makes it so that the marriage never legally happened.
+An annulment makes it so that the marriage never legally happened.
 You have to have specific grounds to get an annulment, such as bigamy or fraud.
-Annulment is the least frequent way to end a marriage in Ohio.
+Annulment is the least frequent way to end a marriage in Ohio, but if you qualify a lawyer will explain the process and arrange your annulment.

-There may be a number of complicated questions to be answered to determine which option for terminating a marriage is best for you.
+There may be a number of complicated questions to be answered to determine which option is best for you.
 Those may include:

 - The length of your marriage